Female entrepreneur wants to develop a menstrual blood test to help women and also combat the bias against women in medical research.

 Men outnumber women by two-thirds in cardiovascular disease clinical trials, Villarreal wrote in CEOWORLD magazine.

-Yet, heart disease is the number one killer of women in the United States.
+Yet, heart disease is the

 Menstrual blood is the most logical biologic agent specific to women, and Villarreal isn’t the only person to think so.